Hydrology-IFH/WeatherDB/docs/source/setup/Configuration.md

 USER = weatherdb
 ```

 To set your password you will just have to use the module for the first time and will then get prompted to enter the password.
-This password is then securly stored in your keyring.
+This password is then securely stored in your keyring.

 :::{warning}
 Don't add a setting for your password in the ini file as this would be a security risk.